Adherence to our Recommendations is associated with lower cancer incidence and mortality, and impacts survivorship.

 Since 2007, independent external researchers have investigated the impact of adhering to our Recommendations on cancer incidence or mortality.
 More recently, the Recommendations have also been studied within cancer survivors too.

-All of the studies listed on this webpage examine adherence to the 2007 Cancer Prevention Recommendations from the Second Expert Report.
+All of the studies listed below examine adherence to the 2007 Cancer Prevention Recommendations from the Second Expert Report.
 Following the publication of the Third Expert Report in May 2018, we funded two projects through our grant programme, led by Dr Leo Schouten and Dr Martijn Bours, which are investigating the impact of adherence to the updated 2018 Cancer Prevention Recommendations.

 Cancer-Specific and General Nutritional Scores and Cancer Risk: Results from the Prospective NutriNet-Santé Cohort.
 Lavallette C, Adjibade M, Srour B et al. Cancer Research.
 2018 Aug; 78(15): 4427-35.
 Abstract